-Gyeonggyojang (Historic Site No. 465) is a historic place where the Korean Provisional Government was located and Baekbeom Kim Gu was assassinated.
+Gyeonggyojang House is a historic place where the Korean Provisional Government was located and Baekbeom Kim Gu was assassinated.

-The Seoul Metropolitan Government restored Gyeonggyojang, the last building of the Korean Provisional Government and the place where Kim Gu passed away, to its original condition in an effort to revive the country’s historic site in modern times and use it as a place to educate citizens.
+The Seoul Metropolitan Government restored Gyeonggyojang House, the last building of the Korean Provisional Government and the place where Kim Gu passed away, to its original condition in an effort to revive the country’s historic site in modern times and use it as a place to educate citizens.

 Furthermore, an exhibition place is also prepared inside to allow people to easily learn the history of the Provisional Government and has been open since Sat, Mar.
 2, 2013.